learn-co-curriculum/methods-default-arguments/README.md

 ## Objectives

-1. Define options arguments.
-2. Understand when and why to use them.
-3. Learn how to define a method to take in optional arguments.
+1. Define a method to take in optional arguments by assigning a default value.
-4. Call a method with and without it's optional arguments.
+2. Call a method with and without its optional arguments.
+3. Define a method that take in both required and optional arguments.

 ## Why Optional Arguments?